 - A welding time is preselected and the recommended setting range for the selected welding situation is marked under the scale by means of a blue bar.
-Settings outside of the recommended blue setting range are always possible, however, they are not recommended for the selected welding situation. - The power is also preselected and the recommended setting range for the power is marked with a blue bar.
-Settings outside of the recommended blue setting range are always possible, however, they are not recommended for the selected welding situation.
+Settings outside of the recommended blue setting range are always possible. - The power is also preselected and the recommended setting range for the power is marked with a blue bar.
+Settings outside of the recommended blue setting range are always possible.